boholder/JellyGolem/README.md

 ## Brief intro (to design ideas)

-The aim of this project is to implement a set of "Ghost" side functions (interaction system) to the existing "Ukagaka"(desktop partner) "Shell" side projects (mostly written in JavaScript, TypeScript, taking advantage of the front-end language with rich and flexible animation but less interactive) ([search results on github](https://github.com/search?q=Ukagaka&type=Repositories)).
+The aim of this project is to implement a set of "Ghost" side functions (interaction system), to the existing "Ukagaka"(desktop partner) "Shell" side projects (mostly written in JavaScript, TypeScript, taking advantage of the front-end language with rich and flexible animation)
+ ([search results on github](https://github.com/search?q=Ukagaka&type=Repositories)).

 The core function of this project is the implementation of an "event-driven conversation function".